 Poor people already pay the highest price for environmental degradation, as they are far more likely to live in less resilient regions and neighborhoods and have fewer resources to cope with the impacts of short- and long-term changes to their environment.
 In addition to creating financial and geographic barriers to accessing health services, poverty undermines nutrition, exacerbates stress, increases exposure to toxins and unsafe work environments, and increases the likelihood of inadequate shelter and poor sanitation.
 In turn, poor health exacerbates poverty, most directly by increasing out of pocket expenditures on health care, increasing the burden of care within poor households and reducing the ability to work, and indirectly by fueling migration, which can undermine health, for example, by increasing exposure to health hazards, as well as mental health concerns including those resulting from reduced access to health services due to discrimination on arrival in a new destination.

 USC IIGH has already sponsored foundational research and teaching at the intersection of these important issues, including attention to the health impacts of access to justice and racial and ethnic polarization.

-Over the next five years, the Institute will prioritize work that is focused on the intersection of these issues with one another, including the relative roles of both domestic and foreign policy in mitigating health risks from climate change and poverty related migration; how to reduce both exposure to and health consequences of racism, xenophobia and legacies of racial and ethnic inequality; as well as drawing on its extensive methodological expertise to evaluate the health and social impacts of different community and institutional approaches to building resilience within and beyond the COVID-19 pandemic.
+Over the next five years, the Institute will prioritize work that is focused on sustainable development issues, including the relative roles of both domestic and foreign policy in mitigating health risks from climate change and poverty related migration.
+USC IIGH will work to reduce both the exposure to and health consequences of racism, xenophobia and legacies of racial and ethnic inequality, as well as drawing on extensive methodological expertise to evaluate the health and social impacts of different community and institutional approaches to building resilience within and beyond the COVID-19 pandemic.